TheRCG/Elacoin-6.5/README.md

 Elacoin - an elastic cryptocurrency
 ===================================

-Hardfork Notice: Elacoin will switch to Scrypt-N Adaptive and KGW at August 15th, 2014 00:00:00 GMT!
+Hardfork Notice: Elacoin will switch to Scrypt-N Adaptive and KGW at September 24th, 2014 00:00:00 GMT!

 Elastic block reward algorithm based on the difficulty and Moore's Law The more computational power you throw at it, the more each block will give.